giovannic/gaia/apps/ftu/README.md

 My feature branches for the this ftu are prefixed with 'ftu-'.
 This is a merge of those branches.

-ftu-wifi: a smoother wifi page
+- ftu-wifi: a smoother wifi page
-ftu-tz: a simplification of the timezone screen
+- ftu-tz: a simplification of the timezone screen
-ftu-flow: a user flow that is aware of network connectivity
+- ftu-flow: a user flow that is aware of network connectivity br
-ftu-nav2: a navigation that has option lists instead of the standard next/back buttons
+- ftu-nav2: a navigation that has option lists instead of the standard next/back buttons

 For any features, feel free to post an issue and I will work on it!